Applications will open on March 2 for the 2018–2019 program year.

 How do I apply for the Maine LEND program?

-Applications can be found online between March 2 and April 30.
+Applications can be found online beginning March 2.
+The application deadline has been extended to June 1 for Nursing, Psychology, Social Work, Masters in Public Health, Special Education, and Family applicants.
 Please send applications and questions to Kate Loukas, Maine LEND training director at email@example.com.